0-5788719150923125/ode/README.md

 # notes

--   in cross attention, queries are generated from one embedding, and keys/values from another (partnership)
+-   in cross attention, queries are generated from one embedding, and keys/values from another (A "pier" is all you need)